 C. candicans or Grey cottonheads are one of the more popular species.
 Conostylis candicans silver sunrise flower (picture right) is one of a number of named cultivars.

-Not that fussy about soil except for good drainage Conostylis candicans grow well in full sun and work well in the rock garden.
-Humidity can caise fungal diseases.
+Not that fussy about soil except for good drainage, Conostylis candicans grows well in full sun and works well in the rock garden.
+Humidity can cause fungal diseases.

-Yellow flowers from winter through spring.
-Drought tolerant, but may not flower in extremely dry conditions.
+- Drought tolerant – Medium, but may not flower in extremely dry conditions.

 Other Conostylis species include:

-- C. aculeta – Also kinown as ‘Prickly Cottonhead’
+- C. aculeta – Also known as ‘Prickly Cottonhead’

 - C. bealiana – Yellow trumpet like flowers